neonevm/neon-evm.docs/docs/developing/dev_environment/setting_up_the_dev_environment.md

 > **Note:** [Testnet](https://docs.solana.com/clusters#testnet), like [Devnet](https://docs.solana.com/clusters#devnet), is an alternative cryptocurrency chain exclusively for developers.
 It allows developers to run their node on a test blockchain and experiment and develop without losing real currency to gas fees and other endeavors.
 The Mainnet, Testnet, and Devnet tokens are incompatible with each other.
 Testnet and Devnet tokens have no value, and developers cannot transfer Mainnet tokens to Testnet/Devnet.
 Conversely, Testnet/Devnet tokens cannot be transfered to Mainnet.
 It is recommended for developers to use the Devnet rather than the Testnet when testing their code.

-Some considerations that should go into setting up the most appropriate development environment are:

-[🔘 Choosing a Neon Proxy](developing/dev_environment/choosing_proxy.md) — Describes how to connect to an existing Neon Proxy
-[🔘 Connecting to the Neon Proxy](developing/dev_environment/connect_to_solana_via_proxy.md) — If you know which Neon Proxy suits your needs the best, the next step is to connect to the Solana cluster via a local or remote proxy server
-[🔘 Setting up a local Solana cluster](developing/dev_environment/solana_cluster/cluster_installation.md) — Describes how to install, configure, and test the local Solana cluster with Neon EVM onboard
+It is important to set up the most appropriate development environment for your purposes and use cases.
+Refer to the [Choosing a Neon Proxy](developing/dev_environment/choosing_proxy.md) section to learn more about which Neon proxy to connect to.